How to Build Aang in Fatefully Tragic Hero

 That spread works because it protects the parts of Aang that matter most.

-He still needs to feel physically capable, which is why I do not want Mighty dropping below 0.
+He still needs to feel physically capable, which is why we do not want Mighty dropping below 0.
 He also needs to feel inventive and adaptable, which is why Ingenious becomes the standout stat.
 Heroic stays positive because protecting others is one of the defining pillars of the character.

 Step 9: How he plays and flavoring the way he feels

-• Aetherweave is your baseline bending engine.
+Aetherweave is your baseline bending engine.
 This is what gives the build its constant elemental presence.
 Small shifts in the environment, expressive magic, defensive control, and quick utility all live here.
 It is the part of the path that makes Aang feel active even when he is not spending big resources.

-• Illusory Insight works as his spiritual awareness, intuition, and ability to read what others miss.
+Illusory Insight works as his spiritual awareness, intuition, and ability to read what others miss.
 It fits the calmer, more centered side of him.

-• Arcane Shift is one of the strongest pieces of the entire conversion.
+Arcane Shift is one of the strongest pieces of the entire conversion.
 Aang should be hard to pin down.
 He should be able to reposition himself or others in a way that changes the whole flow of a fight.
 That is exactly what this does.
 Flavor it as a burst of air, a sudden current, or bending-assisted movement rather than literal wizard teleportation.

-• Big Brain Energy also fits because Aang should be gaining Momentum from using the battlefield well.
+Big Brain Energy also fits because Aang should be gaining Momentum from using the battlefield well.
 He should be rewarded for controlling space, helping allies, and fighting creatively rather than just standing still and trading blows.

-• Arcane Rupture works because Aang is often strongest when he disrupts an enemy’s advantage instead of trying to overpower them head-on.
+Arcane Rupture works because Aang is often strongest when he disrupts an enemy’s advantage instead of trying to overpower them head-on.
 He breaks momentum.
 He interrupts setups.
 He forces the fight back into motion.

 Then the Burst Arts bring the whole thing together.

-• Glacial Guard is protective waterbending.
+Glacial Guard is protective waterbending.
 This is Aang stepping in to shield someone and keep them safe.

-• Inferno Orb covers the moments where he does need force.
+Inferno Orb covers the moments where he does need force.
 He does not lead with aggression, but when the pressure is on, that option is there.

-• Phantom Step captures his evasiveness and how frustrating he is to lock down.
+Phantom Step captures his evasiveness and how frustrating he is to lock down.
 Aang should not feel static.
 He should feel like he is already gone by the time the enemy commits.

-• And then there is Follow Me.
+And then there is Follow Me.

-• This is where the build really clicks.
+This is where the build really clicks.
 Follow Me gives Aang that big reposition play.
 Save the party.
 Pull people out of danger.
 Shift the field all at once.
 It has that larger-than-life utility that fits him perfectly.
 It is not just useful.
 It feels right.
 You can even flavor this as Appa dropping in and saving everyone.

 That is what makes the Magician path the right home for him.
 It does not just give him powers.
 It gives him the right rhythm.

-Putting it into the Character Creator
+Let’s Sum it up and Put it into the Character Creator

-1. If you are following this build in the Character Creator, the process is simple.
+If you are following this build in the Character Creator, the process is simple.

-2. Switch to Manual Choice.
+Switch to Manual Choice.

-3. Under Who You Were, select:
+Under Who You Were, select:

 Quirk: Empathetic